Ghislainniyongabo/Nike-US-sales-data-analysis/README.md

 # Personal project: Nike US Sales — What Drives Revenue?

-A look at Nike's US sales data to figure out what actually drives revenue, and turn that into a few practical recommendations for the business.
+An exploratory analysis of Nike US sales data to understand what drives revenue and identify a few practical business recommendations.

 ## The dataset

 - 9,360 transactions from January 2020 to December 2021
 - Columns: `Invoice Date`, `Product`, `Region`, `Retailer`, `Sales Method`, `State`, `Price per Unit`, `Total Sales`, `Units Sold`
-- No missing values, which made this pretty easy to work with
+- There were no missing values, so data cleaning was minimal.

 ## What's in the notebook

 1. Load the data and take a first look